 Nose: Ripe red apples and citrus fruits are at the forefront.
 Antique furniture note.
 Nectarines, apricots in the height of summer.
 Honeydew melon.
 Very evocative.

 Palate: Rich and quite fruity again – it’s amazing that after 25 years there’s still a direct connection to the citrus and slight tang of the Glencadam spirit.
 Nectarines and apricots.
 Antique wood.
-It’s an elegant style with a perfect balance between wood and distillate.
+It’s an elegant style with a perfect balance between cask and distillate.